kingreza/theswiftbook/chapters/optional_chaining.md

     return
   }

-  //now we have access to str that is the actual name of a person
+  //now we have access to name that is the actual name of a person

 }
 ```